Circular motion analogue Unruh effect in a $2+1$ thermal bath: Robbing from the rich and giving to the poor: Introduction

 In the conventional setting of the Unruh effect, the ambient quantum field is prepared in its Minkowski vacuum, with zero temperature --- an idealisation that no experimental test of the effect would be able to completely mimic.
 The purpose of this paper is to address the circular motion Unruh effect when the ambient quantum field is prepared in a thermal state, with a positive ambient temperature.
 Related earlier analyses are given in \cite{Costa:1994yx,Guimaraes:1998jf,Hodgkinson,Barman:2022utm}.

 We assume the circular motion to have no drift in the rest frame of the ambient heat bath.
 The total system is then invariant under time translations along the trajectory, and the Unruh effect will be time independent.
-We further specialise to a massless scalar field in $2+1$ dimensions, and we probe the field with a pointlike Unruh-DeWitt (UDW) detector \cite{Unruh,DeWitt:1980hx} whose transition energies are defined with respect to the Minkowski time in the rest frame of the heat bath.
-This is the setting of the analogue spacetime implementations proposed in \cite{Gooding,Bunney:2023ude}.
-In the genuinely relativistic context, by contrast, UDW detectors normally have their transition energies defined with respect to the relativistic proper time along the trajectory~\cite{Unruh,DeWitt:1980hx}.
+We further specialise to a massless scalar field in $2+1$ dimensions, and we probe the field with a pointlike Unruh-DeWitt (UDW) detector \cite{Unruh,DeWitt:1980hx}.
+Finally, whereas UDW detectors normally have their transition energies defined with respect to the relativistic proper time along the detector's trajectory~\cite{Unruh,DeWitt:1980hx}, we define the transition energies with respect to the Minkowski time in the heat bath's rest frame.
+This setting describes proposed analogue spacetime systems in which the effect may become experimentally testable, and in which an ambient temperature will necessarily be present \cite{Gooding,Bunney:2023ude}.

 We work in linear perturbation theory in the coupling between the detector and the field, in the limit of long interaction time but negligible back-action.
 We do not address finite interaction time effects \cite{Fewster} or the back-action of the detector on the field~\cite{Lin:2006jw}.